samgoree/samgoree.github.io/_posts/2021-11-02-optimization.md

 ---
 layout: default
-title: Tracing the Origins of optimizationism
+title: Tracing the Origins of Optimizationism
 excerpt: In mathematics, optimization is a technique for finding the highest or lowest value of a function.
 In machine learning we use optimization as a tool for fitting models to data, but it is more than that.
 In many ways, computer scientists engage with optimization more like an ideology.
 ---